Knotx/knotx/documentation/src/main/wiki/UpgradeNotes.md

 - [PR-359](https://github.com/Cognifide/knotx/pull/359) - From now on Knot.x responses with the response of a repository in case of response with status code different than 200.
  You may play with [`displayExceptionDetails`](https://github.com/Cognifide/knotx/wiki/Server#server-options) flag in order to receive errors stack traces.
 - [PR-369](https://github.com/Cognifide/knotx/pull/369) - Better support for SSL for Repository Connector.
-Please check the documentation of [HttpRepositoryConnector](https://github.com/Cognifide/knotx/wiki/HttpRepositoryConnector#how-to-configure-ssl-connection-to-the-repository) for details of how to setup SSL connection.
+Please check the documentation of [[HttpRepositoryConnector|HttpRepositoryConnector#how-to-configure-ssl-connection-to-the-repository]] for details of how to setup SSL connection.

 ## Version 1.1.2